Amsterdam/signals/docs/adr/0004-reporter_updates.md

 user-friendly than having to create a new signal, especially when the old signal is already being handled.

-In order to verify if a new email address actually correct we should require a verification process.
+In order to verify if a new email address actually correct we require a verification process.

 A reporter is its own entity in the database which is linked to a signal using a bidirectional one-to-one relation.
+However, multiple reporters can be linked to the same signal.
+This makes a single reporter the current reporter for the signal and allows for keeping track of changes to the signal's reporter information.

 ## Decision